YDK-Solutions/ydk/README.md

 # Overview

-**ydk-gen** is a developer tool that can generate API's that are modeled in YANG.
+**YDK** is a developer tool that can generate API's that are modeled in YANG.
 Currently, it generates language binding for Python, Go and C++ with planned support for other language bindings in the future.

-Other tools and libraries are used to deliver `ydk-gen` functionality:
+Other tools and libraries are used to deliver `YDK` functionality:

 * YANG model analysis and code generation is implemented using APIs from the [pyang](https://github.com/mbj4668/pyang) library
 * Documentation is generated using [Sphinx](http://www.sphinx-doc.org/en/stable/)